Shiva1710/Shiva1710/README.md

 - 👋 Hi, I’m @Shiva1710
-- 👀 I’m interested in astronomy
+- 👀 I’m interested in electronics and coding
-- 🌱 I’m currently studying engineering
+- 🌱 I’m currently studying Btech(ECE)
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me nothing
+- 📫 How to reach me shivatej.t@gmail.com

 <!---
 Shiva1710/Shiva1710 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.